We laugh at Phil Jones, don’t we?

 As football fans in 2018, we have been conditioned to snigger at the English centre-back’s misfortune.

-There was a crushing sense of inevitability as Jones stepped up to take Man United’s eighth penalty in their League Cup shootout defeat at the hands of Frank Lampard’s Derby.
+There was a crushing sense of inevitability as Jones stepped up to take Man United’s eighth penalty in their League Cup shootout defeat at the hands of Frank Lampard’s Derby earlier this season.

 He missed because that was the narrative crying out to be satisfied.